alienpham/matthealy.com.au/app/pages/deploying-flask-to-amazon-web-services-ec2.md

 <img src="/static/img/blog/flask-tutorial-2.png" width="750" />
 </div>

-Now you can choose your machine type - to keep things within the free tier let's choose a *tc.micro* instance.
+Now you can choose your machine type - to keep things within the free tier let's choose a *t2.micro* instance.
 All new Amazon Web Services customers can use the "free tier" to run certain services for 12 months at no cost.

 <div class="text-center">
 <img src="/static/img/blog/flask-tutorial-3.png" />